18F/analytics.usa.gov/docs/procedures.md

 1. [Create an account](https://github.com/) with GitHub and [enable multi factor authentication](https://github.com/blog/1614-two-factor-authentication).
 2. Make sure you have [gitseekrets](https://github.com/18F/laptop/tree/master/seekret-rules) installed on your Mac or in your virtualbox, if that is where you do your development.
 (If you are a Windows only user, you can be exempt from this requirement while the windows version is in development.)
-3. Then, you will want to contact the system owner, currently Gray Brooks.
+3. Then, you will want to contact the system owner, Tim Lowden.
 In that message, include your name, the name of your supervisor, confirm you have two-factor authentication on and have installed gitseekrets.
 4. The system owner will confirm the GSA identity of the applicant, and signal approval in the ticket.
 5. The system owner will then add the GitHub handle for the new member to the analytics.usa.gov 18F GitHub team and close the ticket.